Who’s ready to ride Epcot’s first roller coaster ever?

 Whether Cosmic Rewind makes you sick or not really depends on the person and what they can handle thrill-wise.

-The reverse-launch, the use of screens, and the controlled 360-degree spin of ride vehicles, it seems pretty likely motion sickness could happen.
+The reverse-launch, the use of screens, and the controlled 360-degree spin of ride vehicles, can all cause motion sickness.

 We have a guide on motion sickness that’s filled with information and tips, so feel free to check that out.